hpe-dev-incubator/hpe-dev-portal/content/blog/api-console-for-data-services-cloud-console.md

 The recommended tool at this moment of time to experiment with the REST API for DSCC is the Postman which is downloadable from the [Postman website](https://www.postman.com/downloads/).
 The postman is a versatile tool, where anyone can use copy the access token (or better to use the client id and client secret) from the API Gateway and issue a REST API request without typing a lot of code, test the parameters and format the responses.

-So this blog is a great example on how to obtain the access-token and experiment with the DSCC API.
+So this blog is a great example on how to obtain the access token and experiment with the DSCC API.
 Please take a look at the next blog on getting the access token programmatically to enable any client application using any familiar programming or scripting language.